 IR35 is aimed at people who provide services via their own limited companies, but whose working practices and written contracts imply that they are merely ‘disguised employees’.

-If your contract work is deemed to be caught by IR35 (because the way you work appears to be more like an employed person than someone genuinely in business on their own account), your entire income for that contract will be subject to standard income tax and National Insurance Contributions, rather than the more tax advantageous route of small salary and large dividends favoured by most limited company directors.
+Your entire income for that contract will be subject to standard income tax and National Insurance Contributions, rather than the more tax advantageous route of a small salary and large dividends favoured by most limited company directors.

-As a result, it is in the best interests of all professional contractors to be able to demonstrate that their contracts fall outside IR35, particularly given that the only scenario in which contractors now set their own status is when they are engaged by a small private sector company.
+As a result, it is in the best interests of all professional contractors to demonstrate that their contracts fall outside IR35, particularly given that the only scenario in which contractors now set their own status is when they are engaged by a small private sector company.

 How do you show that you are not caught by IR35?

-Until 2017 in the public sector and 2021 in the private sector, contractors’ focus was on being able to show HMRC that their contract sat outside IR35.
+Until 2017 in the public sector and 2021 in the private sector, contractors’ focus was on demonstrating to HMRC that their contracts were outside IR35.
 Since reform, it’s arguably about demonstrating to a client that this is the case.

-Given the complex and ambiguous nature of the IR35 legislation, doing this without the support of a specialist is a risk, while the opinion of a trusted and independent expert carries more weight.
+Given the complexity and ambiguity of IR35, proceeding without specialist support is a risk, whereas the opinion of a trusted, independent expert carries greater weight.

-Even if CEST was to deem a contract outside IR35, for best practice and to ensure accuracy, results should be checked by a specialist.
+Even if CEST deems a contract outside IR35, for best practice and to ensure accuracy, the results should be reviewed by a specialist.

 The importance of contract wording and working practices